 2. Regulations on the pedagogical council.

-3. Regulations on the Board of Trustees.
+3. Regulations on the board of trustees.

 4. Regulations on the parent committee.

-6. Agreement of an educational institution with the founder (founders).
+6. Agreement between the educational institution and the founder(s).

 8. Internal regulations of the educational institution.

-10. Labor contract(contract) with employees.
+10. Employment contract(contract) with employees.

-a) general position,
+a) general situation,

 b) should know..,

-in) functional responsibilities,
+V) functional responsibilities,

 d) rights, competence,